If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 • itchiness

-• flushing (warmth, swelling, or redness of your skin)
+• flushing (warmth, swelling, redness, or deepening of color in your skin)

 A more severe allergic reaction is rare but possible.
 Symptoms of a severe allergic reaction can include swelling under your skin, typically in your eyelids, lips, hands, or feet.
 They can also include swelling of your tongue, mouth, or throat, which can cause trouble breathing.